 Receive change notifications through webhooks

 A webhook is an HTTP-based user-defined callback API that you can set up in your infrastructure to receive change notifications and events from a service, such as Microsoft Graph.
-To use webhooks, you need to define a publicly accessible HTTPS-secured endpoint that will receive the notifications.
+To use webhooks, you need to define a publicly accessible HTTPS-secured endpoint that receives the notifications.

 You can create a subscription to the resource for which you want to be notified of changes.
 While the subscription is valid, Microsoft Graph sends a notification to your endpoint whenever it detects a change in the resource.